foo/mouse-retina/README.md

 `$ ./knossos --data-path=path-to-folder-with-data-set`

-Remember not to enclose path with apostrophes!
-For example:
+Remember not to enclose path with apostrophes! (knossos parses the path brutally after the equality sign) For example, this is a valid way:

 `$ ./knossos --data-path=e1088_mag1_small`